Stephen Sanchez discography

-The discography of American singer-songwriter Stephen Sanchez consists of one studio album (and its deluxe version), three extended-plays (EPs), nine singles, and two promotional singles.
-Sanchez began his music career on TikTok, when he shared a snippet of his original song "Lady By The Sea", which caught the attention of producer Jeremy Zucker, who helped produced the official version, released as his debut single in July 2020.
+The discography of American singer-songwriter Stephen Sanchez consists of two studio albums, three extended plays (EPs), nine singles, and two promotional singles.
+Sanchez began his music career on TikTok, when he shared a snippet of his original song "Lady by the Sea", which caught the attention of producer Jeremy Zucker, who helped produce the official version, released as his debut single in July 2020.

-After signing with Republic Records, Sanchez released the single "Until I Found You" in September 2021, which is his highest-streamed song with over one billion views on Spotify, and peaking at No. 23 on the Billboard Hot 100.
-Sanchez would further release two extended-plays, before releasing his debut studio album Angel Face in September 2023, and a deluxe version in April 2024.
+After signing with Republic Records, Sanchez released the single "Until I Found You" in September 2021, which is his highest-streamed song with over one billion plays on Spotify, and peaked at No. 23 on the Billboard Hot 100.
+Sanchez would further release two extended plays, before releasing his debut studio album Angel Face in September 2023, and a deluxe version in April 2024.
 Sanchez also sings the song "Baby Blue Bathing Suit", written for the Disney+ documentary The Beach Boys, released in 2024, and plays the role of Cal in the Warriors concept album by Lin-Manuel Miranda and Eisa Davis.

-On November 14, 2025, Sanchez and his current partner, Devi Tuil, known mononymously as Devi, released the extended-play Dress & Tie; their debut extended-play as the duet Dress & Tie.
+On November 14, 2025, Sanchez and his fiancée, Devi Tuil, known mononymously as Devi, released the extended-play Dress & Tie; their debut extended play as the duet Dress & Tie.

+Sanchez released the single "Sweet Love" on January 9, 2026.
+His second album Love, Love, Love was released on May 8, 2026, following the release of the title track "Love, Love, Love", and the track "Chuck the Money".